How do half-hourly meters work?

 What is a P272 mandatory meter change?

 P272 was introduced to make the energy market more efficient and create more accurate billing for business consumers.
-Half-hourly readings mean that energy suppliers can accurately match the amount of energy they buy in, with the amount of energy a business customer actually uses.

 Frequently asked questions